Erika Moen, cuckolding, and the casualties of “Oh Joy Sex Toy”

 But nobody in Moen’s world hates their body.
 Hell, their bodies might as well not exist, except for their junk, which is rarely drawn with any great deal of realism; half the time it has googly eyes.

 Another thing you won’t find in Oh Joy Sex Toy: any talk of oppression.
 Racism, misogyny, homophobia, transphobia, transmisogyny, ableism, colonialism, the horrors of capitalism — it’s all irrelevant.
-Moen even goes to noticeable pains to be diverse in her depictions of sex-havers (with the very conspicuous absence of disabled people), so we know she’s at least aware of oppression.
+Moen even goes to noticeable pains to be diverse in her depictions of theoretical sex-havers (or “Masturbateers,” a term that is nonsensical as it is mortifying), so we know she’s at least aware of oppression.
 Leaving it unmentioned is a deliberate setup, a conscious decision not to “complicate” things.

 Which brings us back to the now-infamous cuckolding comic.
 Cuckolding, Moen and Nolan claim, is “based around trust, control, fear, humiliation, voyeurism, and showmanship.”
 But it’s also — as the comic itself explains — based around the cuckold’s thrill at seeing his wife get “taken away” from him and subdued by a superior “alpha” male.

 Joe, our friendly fictional cuck, calls it a “masochistic pleasure,” which begs the question: where’s the masochism?
 Sure, his wife insults his dick, but that’s not the only source of erotic humiliation.
-It’s only masochistic if we assume his wife is his property, and what happens to her is reflected on him.
+It’s only masochistic if he considers his wife as his property, and that what happens to her is reflected on him.
 A cuckold enjoys the degradation and shame of letting another man steal his woman (note the lack of agency on her part) — and, by proxy, seeing her be degraded as well.

 His wife assures us that she “feels empowered” because she gets to bang two different guys.
 But she’s not the focus of the comic — Joe, the cuck, is.
 And being a cuck, the narrator tells us, is “tough” and “takes a lot of bravery and strength.”
-Somehow we are meant to view this kink as a noble struggle through adversity, when it’s something he presumably signed up to do of his own accord and could stop at any time.
-Those internet trolls must be hurting his feelings or something.
+Somehow we are meant to view this kink as a noble struggle through adversity, when it’s something he presumably agreed to do of his own accord and could stop at any time.

 Cuckolding is not an innocent, context-free kink.
-It is founded on racism and misogyny, on colonialist ideals of sex and relationships.
-The entire premise depends on it.
-And Moen and Nolan are clearly on the defensive here.
-Their assertion that cuckolding is a diverse kink seems positioned to deflect any negativity.
+It is a product of racism and misogyny, of colonialist ideals regarding sex and relationships.
+And Moen and Nolan are clearly on the defensive; their assertion that cuckolding is a diverse kink seems positioned to deflect any negativity.
 We can’t let anybody criticize the most holy of holies — a kink.
 We’re in Moen-land, and in Moen-land, every desire is precious, and everything about sex is okay.